-Notice of Availability of an Environmental Assessment/Habitat Conservation Plan and Receipt of an Application for a Permit for the Incidental Take of the Houston toad (Bufo houstonensis) During Construction of One Single Family Residence on 0.5 acres of the 1.7-acre Lots 9 and 10 in the Pine Forest Subdivision, Bastrop County, Texas (Decker).
+Notice of Availability of an Environmental Assessment/Habitat Conservation Plan and Receipt of an Application for a Permit for the Incidental Take of the Houston toad (Bufo houstonensis) During Construction of One Single Family Residence on 0.5 acres of the 5.087-Acre Lot 41, Section 1 in the KC Estates Subdivision, Bastrop County, Texas (Bush).

-Douglas and Julie Decker (Applicants) have applied to the U.S. Fish and Wildlife Service (Service) for an incidental take permit pursuant to Section 10(a) of the Endangered Species Act (Act).
-The Applicants have been assigned permit number TE-028087-0.
+Anthony V. Bush (Applicant) has applied to the U.S. Fish and Wildlife Service (Service) for an incidental take permit pursuant to Section 10(a) of the Endangered Species Act (Act).
+The Applicant has been assigned permit number TE-029602-0.
 The requested permit, which is for a period of 5 years, would authorize the incidental take of the endangered Houston toad (Bufo houstonensis).
-The proposed take would occur as a result of the construction and occupation of one single family residence on 0.5 acres of the 1.7-acre Lots 9 and 10 in the Pine Forest Subdivision, Bastrop County, Texas.
+The proposed take would occur as a result Start Printed Page 42710of the construction and occupation of one single family residence on 0.5 acres of the 5.087-Acre Lot 41, Section 1 in the KC Estates Subdivision, Bastrop County, Texas.

 The Service has prepared the Environmental Assessment/Habitat Conservation Plan (EA/HCP) for the incidental take application.
 A determination of jeopardy to the species or a Finding of No Significant Impact (FONSI) will not be made until at least 30 days from the date of publication of this notice.
 This notice is provided pursuant to Section 10(c) of the Act and National Environmental Policy Act regulations (40 CFR 1506.6).